hapijs/hapi/API.md

   the following options:
     - `origin` - a strings array of allowed origin servers ('Access-Control-Allow-Origin').
-      The array can contain any combination of fully qualified origins along with origin strings containing a wilcard '*' character, or a single `'*'` origin string.
+      The array can contain any combination of fully qualified origins along with origin strings containing a wildcard '*' character, or a single `'*'` origin string.
 Defaults to any origin `['*']`.
     - `matchOrigin` - if `true`, matches the value of the incoming 'Origin' header to the list of `origin` values ('*' matches anything) and if a match is found, uses that as